Gorawit1657/NLP-Model-Translation/README.md

 ## Project Overview

 In this project aims to tackle real-world NLP challenges using transformer-based models.
-The project aims to provide hands-on experience in building and deploying NLP systems, covering a range of topics including sentiment analysis, healthcare chatbots, and machine translation.
+The project aims to provide hands-on experience in building and deploying NLP systems.

 ## Topics